syedhabeebuddin/OTPManager/README.md

 The code is genertaed based on above said approach , and the validation is done against the cached code for the given phone.
 Here I have used In-Memory Cache for code persistence.

-[GET] Endpoint generates the code
+[GET] Endpoint generates the code.
-[POST] Endpoint validates the code
+[POST] Endpoint validates the code.

 I have enabled swagger , so any results can be viewed from swagger UI.